 Second, Pre-Limitation Netting arguably offers fairer results to taxpayers.
 As discussed in greater detail below, the alternative to Pre-Limitation Netting effectively results in net losses from an unprofitable QTB being used to reduce first the net income from profitable QTBs that have paid W-2 wages or have made capital expenditures with respect to qualified property.
 Pre-Limitation Netting, however applies without regard to limitations based on W-2 wages or basis in qualified property.
 Additionally, Pre-Limitation Netting may deliver fairer results across tax years if a taxpayer's income from each QTB is constant, but W-2 wages and unadjusted basis in qualified property fluctuate.
-This is because Pre-Limitation Netting applies consistently across all QTBs based on net income, rather than effectively allocating losses disproportionately to QTBs that are paying more W-2 wages or investing in more qualified property.51
+This is because Pre-Limitation Netting applies consistently across all QTBs based on net income, rather than effectively allocating losses disproportionately to QTBs that are paying more W-2 wages or investing in more qualified property.51 taxpayer exits a particular business.

 The primary weakness of Pre-Limitation Netting is that Section 199A(b)(2)(A) by its terms does not offer any guiding principle as to how net loss from unprofitable QTBs should be spread across the taxpayer's profitable QTBs.
-While we believe a pragmatic and reasonable approach would be to allocate net loss from unprofitable QTBs against the taxpayer's profitable QTBs proportionally based on the net income of each profitable QTB, other allocation methods may be considered by the Treasury or the IRS.52
+While we believe a pragmatic and reasonable approach would be to allocate net loss from unprofitable QTBs against the taxpayer's profitable